waggle-sensor/sage-website/docs/reference-guides/triggers.md

 ## Cloud-to-Edge Examples

-Cloud-to-edge triggers are programs running in the cloud which monitor events and then, in response, change some behavior on the nodes.
+Cloud-to-edge triggers are programs running in the cloud which monitor events or external data sources and then, in response, change some behavior on the nodes.

 ### [Severe Weather Trigger](https://github.com/waggle-sensor/severe-weather-trigger-example)